ribbonanarchy/01-Unit1-HW/README.md

 ![This is a picture of the site featuring the navigation bar.](assets/images/nav-bar-example.PNG?raw=true)

-There are two different groups of information, one being the different services provided by Horieson and the other being benefits of the services provided by Horieson.
+There are two different groups of information, one being the different services provided by Horiseon and the other being benefits of the services provided by Horiseon.

 ![This is a picture of the two groups of information and the way they are differently styled.](assets/images/info-example.PNG?raw=true)